1933 - ****

 1932 - ***

 Barbara Stanwyck has probably never looked sexier than trying to seduce dumbass sodbuster George Brent in this weird pre-code crowd-pleaser.
-Tired of life as a New York City singing slickster, Babs runs away from her gangster lover Lyle Talbot (he's obsessive and clingy, but still cooler than Brent), switching places with a Montreal hotel maid who was supposed to marry Brent via long distance matchmaking newspaper ads.
-It's not quite fair to the narrative the way Brent gradually changes from sullen hick to merely a college grad who's designed his own new kind of wheat germ but needs a bunch of money to pay the mortgage.
-Paramount's resident pre-code sleazebag David Landau (he was the villain in the Marx Brothers' HORSEFEATHERS - "Here's to dear old Darwin!" the same year) wants to buy the mortgage and get Babs as his, um, 'cook,' in the process (things aren't going great in the Babs-Brent marriage - she fends off his one lamely busted move and he sulks ever after).
+Tired of life as a New York City singing slickster, Babs runs away from her clingy gangster lover Lyle Talbot by switching places with a Montreal hotel maid who was supposed to marry Brent via long distance matchmaking newspaper ads.
+It's not quite fair the way Brent gradually changes from sullen hick to merely a college grad who's designed his own new kind of wheat germ but needs a bunch of money to pay the mortgage.
+Paramount's resident pre-code sleazebag David Landau (he was the villain in the Marx Brothers' HORSEFEATHERS - "Here's to dear old Darwin!" the same year) wants ti step in, buy the mortgage and get Babs as his, um, 'cook,' in the process (things aren't going great in the Babs-Brent marriage - she fends off his one lamely busted move and he sulks ever after).

-The story's strictly from hicksville but Wellman gives us, as is his wont, lots of great nitty city and farm town grit: an abrupt ending; one pretty good barroom fight; a vividly etched and very drunken shivaree; terrible wallpaper; and lots of leering through open doorways.
+The story's strictly from hicksville and Brent's too much a mealy-mouthed pretty boy to convince as either a hick or a horticulturist, but Wellman gives us, as is his wont lots of great pre-code nitty city and farm town grit, including: one pretty good barroom fight; a vividly etched and very drunken shivaree; burning cornfields, terrible wallpaper; and lots of leering through open doorways.
 No grit in the world is so nitty it can best Stanwyck in a negligee and thigh high stockings, though.
-Seldom before has adult sexuality seemed so tangible, vulnerable and rock-hard tough, with this crazy sex woman so young, rail thin and undressed, and still wearing all the pants in sight.
+Seldom before has adult sexuality seemed so tangible, vulnerable or rock-hard tough, via a young, rail thin and undressed woman who's still wearing all the pants in sight.

 1934 - ***1/2

-If you flee the country for killing a guy, and then the guy shows up alive, are you allowed to re-kill him?
+If you're suspected of killing the guy who ran out on you, and get exonerated, and then the guy shows up alive, are you allowed to kill him?
 That is the question asked of many a pre-code heroine but few have handled it as coolly as Kay Francis in MANDALAY.
-Ricardo Cortez is her no good gunrunner fiancee who leaves her behind in a Burma nightclub to pay his debt to shady club promoter Warner Oland.
-At first she refuses to stay, but then gets a hang of the game, changes her name to 'Spot White' and is soon so deep in the bedrooms and pockets of the rich and famous that the wives complain and demand the local law ship her farther up river.
-But on the riverboat to Mandalay who should show back up to mooch off her?
-Old Cortez, right when she's trying to make it with one of the ubiquitous archetypes of these jungle expeditions, the drug-addicted (or here, drunk) but good-hearted doctor (Lyle Talbot) heading up river to work on yellow fever victims, which--as we learned from W. Somerset Maugham--is a great way to pay off your malpractice or adulterous guilt.
+Ricardo Cortez is the good gunrunner fiancee who leaves her behind in a Burma nightclub to pay his debt to shady club promoter Warner Oland.
+At first she refuses to stay, but then gets a hang of the game, changes her name to 'Spot White' and is soon so deep in the bedrooms and pockets of the rich and famous that the wives move to ship her farther up river.
+But on the riverboat to Mandalay who should show back up?
+And right when she's trying to make it with one of the ubiquitous archetypes of these jungle expeditions, the drug-addicted (or here, drunk) but good-hearted doctor (Lyle Talbot) heading up river to work on yellow fever victims, which--as we learned from W. Somerset Maugham--is a great way to pay off your malpractice or adulterous guilt.

-The code came in around halfway through 1934, so the whole RAIN / PAINTED VEIL-ripped subgenre of jungle sin and redemption would soon be extinct in place of frilly frocks, domestic breakfasts with maids and children, dimwitted secretaries who knew their place, and other patriarchal balderdash, but here in MANDALAY things are still allowed to be rife with all the lurid trimmings: drugs, booze, depravity, prostitution, gun-running, miscegenation, and murder.
+The code came in around halfway through 1934, so the whole RAIN / PAINTED VEIL-ripped subgenre of commonwealth sin would soon be extinct in place of frilly frocks, domestic breakfasts, nannies, angelic children, but here in MANDALAY things are still allowed to be rife with all the lurid trimmings: drugs, booze, depravity, prostitution, gun-running, miscegenation, and murder.
 Michael Curtiz directed so you know there's nary a dull moment, even when nothing happens, and Kay's seldom looked lovelier.
 Dig that slinky Orry-Kelly gown above!
 Oh you kid!
 Awooga!
-TCM, thank you thank you thank you.